Skip to main content

 Words by Erandhi Mendis // Photography by Maclay Heriot and Sam Brumby

-Aboriginal and Torres Strait Islander readers, please note that the following feature contains quoted references to deceased persons.
+Aboriginal and Torres Strait Islander readers, please note that the following feature contains references and quotes that name deceased persons.

 “Sorry – I just finished up a First Aid Course – am just out buying socks and jocks for the boys before we head off tomorrow.”